What is a PCI Audit? How to Get Your Business Ready

 Build and maintain secure network systems

-Requirement 1: Installing and maintaining a firewall configuration to protect cardholder data.
+Requirement 1: Install and maintain a firewall configuration to protect cardholder data

 Requirement 2: Do not use vendor-supplied system passwords and other security parameters